 From Caesarea a short drive takes us to Atlit Detainee Camp where in British mandate times Jewish immigrants trying to reach the shores of Israel were detained by the British.
 Near the camp, the impressive remains of the Atlit Crusaders Fortress can also be seen.

-A drive up to the Carmel mountains takes us by the Carmel Prehistoric Caves and the Carmel fire tragedy monument , to the Druze villages of Isfiya and Daliat el-Carmel, where we can learn about the Druze special minority.
+A drive up to the Carmel mountains takes us by the Carmel Prehistoric Caves and the Druze villages of Isfiya and Daliat el-Carmel, where we can learn about fascinating minority and their special history.

+After a possible lunch we drive into Haifa, and appreciate the upper and lower views of the Bahai Gardens in Haifa.
 Later we can stroll along the main street of the German Colony in Haifa, and if time and will permits we can visit Elijah’s Cave and\or stop at the “Stella Maris” viewpoint and Carmelite monastery, before heading back.

 Near Caesarea, learn about Tel Dor a major city in Biblical times, and its local museum in the former Glass factory.

-Climb up to the citadel of ancient Megiddo, an ancient city-state along the “Via Maris” highway, identified with identified with Apocalyptical “Armageddon” (Revelations 16:16).
+Climb up to the citadel of ancient Megiddo, an ancient city-state along the international highway of ancient times, identified with Apocalyptical Armageddon (Revelations 16:16).